dwwe2017/php-orm-rf-module-skeletton/README.md

   │
   └ extension.json
 ```
-Now let's create the file indexAction.tpl.jsx in the directory "fronted/IndexController" and fill it up as follows:
+Now let's create the file ```fronted/IndexController/indexAction.tpl.jsx``` and fill it up as follows:
 ```jsx harmony
 "use strict";